Distance Accelerated Bachelor of Science in Nursing

 Clinical Placements Provided

-At Baylor University’s Louis Herrington School of Nursing, we strongly believe in setting our students up for success.
-That's why we provide clinical sites and preceptors for the online ABSN program.
-We also know clinical placement sites may be potential locations for future employment opportunities upon graduation.
+At Baylor University’s Louise Herrington School of Nursing, we strongly believe in setting our online ABSN students up for success.
+That's why we will collaborate with you to identify clinical sites and preceptors for clinical rotations.
+Additionally, clinical placement sites may be potential locations for future employment opportunities upon graduation.
 If you already have a placement site or preceptor in mind, we encourage you to refer them to our placement team to secure.
-Get in touch with our Enrollment Advisors for more information.
+Download the Online ABSN brochurefor more information.

 Focused on the elements of professional nursing, the curriculum provides a detailed study of foundations, process, and standards.